1. U.S. Expat Tax Filing & Due Dates

 11. Late Filers

-U.S. expat taxpayers who are delinquent on U.S. tax returns can face serious penalties for failing to file, failing to pay penalties, or for not reporting balances in foreign bank accounts (FBAR Form 114).
+U.S. expat taxpayers who are delinquent on U.S. tax returns can face serious penalties for failing to file, failing to pay penalties, or for not reporting balances in foreign bank accounts (FBAR reporting).
 In addition, interest will be applied to overdue taxes.

-Luckily, the IRS offers several ways for delinquent U.S. expat taxpayers to come clean and start fresh, including the popular STREAMLINED PROCEDURES programs.
+Luckily, the IRS offers several ways for delinquent U.S. expat taxpayers to come clean and start fresh, including the popular IRS Streamlined Procedures.
 Additional programs may be available if you are solely delinquent with respect to FBAR forms or international information returns (e.g., Form 5471 or 3520).

 The Streamlined Procedures are designed for taxpayers who were not willfully delinquent.
 It provides an excellent opportunity for U.S. expats to become compliant while avoiding significant penalties.
 IF YOU’RE DELINQUENT ON YOUR TAX RETURNS, CONTACT US NOW SO WE CAN HELP GET YOU BACK ON TRACK!